quininer/per-thread-object/README.md

 Efficient per-object thread-local storage implementation.

-Unlike `thread_local` crate, it can release objects normally at the end of thread, and will not move objects between multiple threads (see [playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=cb3153e9ef7793f192e7b905b3f5e6bb) and [document](https://github.com/Amanieu/thread_local-rs/blob/34011020194908f3aa852cac59a83e81a325767e/src/lib.rs#L28)).
+Unlike `thread_local` crate, it will normally release the object at the end of thread. even though it will release object in other threads, but it will not let other threads use old object (see [playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=cb3153e9ef7793f192e7b905b3f5e6bb) and [document](https://github.com/Amanieu/thread_local-rs/blob/34011020194908f3aa852cac59a83e81a325767e/src/lib.rs#L28)).